Easton Methodist Church

 Easton Methodist Church is a Methodist Church in Easton, on the Isle of Portland, Dorset, which was built in 1906–07.
 The church, along with its former manse and boundary walls, has been a Grade II* Listed since May 1993.
 Its church hall was formerly a Wesleyan school, dated 1878 on the porch.
 The school, with the boundary wall, was designated Grade II in May 1993.
-The church remains active to date, as part of the Portland Methodist Circuit – which involves two churches; Underhill Methodist Church and Easton Methodist Church.
+The church remains active to date, as part of the Dorset South and West Methodist Circuit.